metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Optional:

-- `value` (List of String) Value to be applied to command/args.Items in Value which will be appended after command/args when Operator is 'add'.Items in Value which match in command/args will be deleted when Operator is 'remove'.If Value is empty, then the command/args will remain the same.
+- `value` (List of String) Value to be applied to command/args.
+Items in Value which will be appended after command/args when Operator is 'add'.
+Items in Value which match in command/args will be deleted when Operator is 'remove'.
+If Value is empty, then the command/args will remain the same.

 <a id="nestedatt--spec--override_rules--overriders--command_overrider"></a>